yunpwintphyulinn/Simulated-C2-Detection-with-Wazuh-and-Sysmon/docs/investigation-report.md

 ## 8. Verdict

 **Confirmed suspicious activity — authorized simulation.** Raw Sysmon telemetry confirmed execution of `Test.pdf.exe`, an outbound connection to the Kali C2 listener, and a spawned interactive shell.
-Wazuh's default rules did not generate a corresponding alert for any of this; the custom rule described above closes that specific gap.
+Wazuh's default rules did not generate a corresponding alert for any of this; the custom rule described above will close that specific gap. “rule developed; validation pending”